 In November 2017, CMS initiated a national coverage analysis for the use of NGS diagnostic tests for patients with advanced cancer.
 The proposed decision memorandum was released and open to a public comment period.
 On March 16, 2018, CMS issued a final decision memorandum for NGS as a diagnostic laboratory test and determined it to be reasonable and necessary, and covered nationally when performed in a CLIA-certified laboratory, ordered by a treating physician, and all of the following requirements are met: (a) the patient has either recurrent, relapsed, refractory, metastatic, or advanced stages III or IV cancer; (b) the patient has either not been previously tested using the same NGS test for the same primary diagnosis of cancer or has had repeat testing using the same NGS test only when a new primary cancer diagnosis is made by the treating physician; and (c) the patient has decided to seek further cancer treatment (e.g., therapeutic chemotherapy).
 CMS also determined that the diagnostic laboratory test using NGS must have: FDA approval or clearance as a companion in vitro diagnostic; an FDA approved or cleared indication for use in that patient's cancer; and results provided to the treating physician for management of the patient using a report template to specify treatment options.
-On October 29, 2019, CMS issued a proposed decision memorandum open to a public comment period that would expand coverage of NGS test when performed in a CLIA-certified laboratory, ordered by a treating physician, and all of the following requirements are met (a) the patient has ovarian or breast cancer; (b) the patient has clinical indications for germline (inherited) testing; (c) the patient has risk factors for germline (inherited) breast or ovarian cancer; and (d) the patient has not been previously tested using NGS.
-These CMS changes to reimbursement for NGS testing could directly affect our revenue for this test type.
+On January 27, 2020 CMS issued a final decision memorandum expanding coverage of a FDA approved or cleared NGS test when performed in a CLIA-certified laboratory, ordered by a treating physician, and all of the following requirements are met (a) the patient has ovarian or breast cancer; (b) the patient has clinical indications for germline (inherited) testing; (c) the patient has a risk factor for germline (inherited) breast or ovarian cancer; and (d) the patient has not been previously tested with the same germline test using NGS for the same germline genetic content.
+In addition, the CMS final decision memo provides that Medicare Administrative Contractors may determine coverage of NGS tests when performed in a CLIA-certified laboratory, ordered by a treating physician, and all of the following requirements are met: (a) the patient has any cancer diagnosis; (b) the patient has a clinical indication for germline (inherited) testing of hereditary cancers; (c) the patient has a risk fact for germline (inherited) cancer; and (d) the patient not been previously tested with the same germline test using NGS for the same germline genetic content.
+These CMS changes to reimbursement for NGS testing could directly affect our revenue for these test types.

-In recent years, Medicare has encouraged beneficiaries to participate in managed care programs, known as "Medicare Advantage" programs, and has encouraged beneficiaries from the traditional fee-for-service Medicare program to switch to

-Medicare Advantage programs.
+In recent years, Medicare has encouraged beneficiaries to participate in managed care programs, known as "Medicare Advantage" programs, and has encouraged beneficiaries from the traditional fee-for-service Medicare program to switch to Medicare Advantage programs.
 This has resulted in rapid growth of health insurance and managed care plans offering Medicare Advantage programs and growth in Medicare beneficiary enrollment in these programs.
 Also, in recent years, many states have increasingly mandated that Medicaid beneficiaries enroll in managed care arrangements.
 If these efforts continue to be successful, we may experience a further shift of traditional Medicare and Medicaid fee-for-service beneficiaries to managed care programs.
 As a result, we would be required to contract with those private managed care programs in order to be reimbursed for services provided to their Medicare and Medicaid members.
 There can be no assurance that we will be successful in entering into agreements with these managed care programs at rates of payment similar to those we realize from our non-managed care lines of business.